VAxRAxD/VAxRAxD/README.md

 - 👨‍💻 Full-Stack Web Development & Software Testing

-- 💬 Passionate about programming and being better than yesterday
+- 🗣️ Programming isn't about what you know; it's about what you can figure out

 </div>